thien/specialk/logs.md

 ## 6/18

-- built data cleaning mechanism for global voices dataset.
+- built data cleaning mechanism for global voices, hansards, and europarl dataset.
 - created bash script to download the global voices dataset, and deal with cleaning it.
+Also the case for hansards and europarl.
+- next steps would be to write some code to tokenise the datasets and create a feeder to a model.

 ## 6/17